vvvm23/vvvm23.github.io/content/posts/2023-06-04-flax-post/index.md

 - [Equinox by Patrick Kidger](https://github.com/patrick-kidger/equinox)
 - [Haiku from Deepmind](https://github.com/deepmind/dm-haiku)

-> I am not aware of relatively mature alternatives to Flax.
+> I am not aware of relatively mature alternatives to Optax.
 If you know of
 > some, please let me know!

 *Found something wrong with this blog post?
 Let me know via email or Twitter!*